A numerical method for oscillatory integrals with coalescing saddle points: Introduction and statement of results

 Classical Poincar{\'e}-type asymptotic expansions (i.e., using just integer powers of $\omega^{-1})$ break down in the presence of two coalescing saddle points.
 This problem is well-known in asymptotic analysis and the solution is to consider uniform asymptotic expansions, see for example \cite{olver1974specialfunctions,bleistein1975asymptotic,wong2001asymptotic}.
 They are uniform in the sense that they are valid for a range of the parameter $c$, including its critical value $c=0$.
 Uniform asymptotic expansions typically involve a special function that captures the special transitional behaviour around a critical value of a parameter.
 In the case of two coalescing saddle points, the special function is the classical Airy function, which itself has an integral representation that involves a cubic oscillator.
 An example of such an expansion in this paper is \eqref{eq:airy_expansion} further on.

 Numerical methods based on the existence of asymptotic expansions do not necessarily break down completely, but they certainly deteriorate in the presence of coalescing saddle points.
 In this paper we explore the analogue of uniform asymptotic expansions for one scheme, the numerical method of steepest descent.
 Though a great variety of uniform asymptotic expansions have been described in the literature for variations of integral \eqref{eq:I}, the Airy case is a canonical example, which has received the most study.
 For that reason, we pursue this case in detail in this paper.
-Experiments indicate that other cases that require uniform asymptotics are amenable to similar numerical techniques.